cbfacademy/java-api-assessment/README.md

 ## **Deliverables**

-Ensure that your work is merged to the `main` branch of your GitHub repository by the specified deadline (original or extended).
+Ensure that your work is merged to the `git` branch of your GitHub repository by the specified deadline (original or extended).
 Your solution will assessed based on its state *at that point*; any later commits will **not** be taken into account.

 ## FAQs